ONEmCommunications/documents/docs/getting_started/nodejs.md

 ## Configure the app

+### Port

 The *Hello World* example application listens on the HTTP port defined by the environment variable `PORT` or 8080 by default.
-You can change the port by creating a `.env` file in your app's root directory and specifying the desired port value:
+You can change the port by creating a `.env` file in your app's root directory and specifying the desired port value, like this:

-### Port
 ```
 PORT=8080
 ```

 ### Token secret

-Webhooks triggered by the ONEm platform contain a [jwt token](https://tools.ietf.org/html/rfc7519) in the authorzation header.
+Callbacks triggered by the ONEm platform contain a [jwt token](https://tools.ietf.org/html/rfc7519) in the authorzation header.
 The jwt token carries the unique identity of the ONEm user so that your app can differentiate requests from different users.
 In order to verify jwt tokens that are sent by the ONEm platform, the token secret should be configured.
 For test purposes you may use the secret is *87654321*.
 Configure the secret in the `.env` file:

 ```
 TOKEN_SECRET=87654321